FREQUENTLY ASKED QUESTIONS

 Do SVA and our department offer any scholarships?

 The primary form of scholarship for the program is a small merit-based grant offered by the department.
 These grants will only support a minimal portion of tuition.
-If a student is able to obtain an outside scholarship, SVA will match twenty-five percent of any outside scholarship, up to $2,500, that a student obtains for enrollment at SVA.
+If a student is able to obtain an outside scholarship, SVA will match twenty-five percent, up to $2,500.
 There are also SVA Alumni Scholarship Awards.
 These interdepartmental awards offer support for the direct costs of completing a final thesis project.
-The grant ranges from $500 to $2,000, based on academic and artistic merit as determined by a review panel, and financial need as demonstrated by your project budget.
-The MA Curatorial Practice program offers some small merit-based scholarships that can defray a small part of the total tuition.
-For Colombian students, there are currently some national and metropolitan grant and loan programs that can further reduce costs.
+The grant ranges from $500 to $2,000, based on academic and artistic merit as determined by a review panel and financial need as demonstrated by your project budget.

 How do I apply for financial aid?